-1. Transfer the berries, water and sugar in a pot, then bring to boil.
+1. Transfer the berries, water, and sugar to a pot, then bring to a boil.

 2. Mix potato flour and 2-3 tablespoons cold water well in a small bowl with a fork until smooth with no lumps, and while stirring, add it into the berry mixture.

-3. Let the soup come to bubble, but not boil entirely, then take it away from the heat immediately.
-The consistency should be like a thick soup, but not watery or loose.
+3. Let the soup come to a bubble but not boil entirely, then take it away from the heat immediately.
+The consistency should be like a thick soup but not watery or loose.

-*For kiisseli, you could use one type of berry, or buy a mixture of fresh berries; raspberry, strawberries, and blueberries are usually the favourites of kids.
+*For kiisseli, you could use one type of berry or buy a mixture of fresh berries; raspberry, strawberries, and blueberries are usually kids' favorites.
 In the freezer section of supermarkets, you can find ready mix-berry packages or separately to buy and then mix.

-*For a healthier sugar-free option, you can add sweet dry fruits ie dates, cut them in small pieces, and then add into the pot.
+*For a healthier sugar-free option, you can add sweet, dry fruits ie dates, cut them into small pieces, and then add them into the pot.
 Stir well so that the kiisseli gets uniformly sweet.